CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: Discussion

 One caveat to note while comparing the rates from different surveys with the rate predicted by \chimeslow pilot survey is that the maximum duration and DM searched in these surveys are different compared to our survey. \chimeslow pilot survey searched up to 5-s pulse widths and up to DM of 3000~\dm, while the maximum pulse width searched in other surveys is $\sim$200~ms; however, other surveys have searched much larger DMs (up to $\sim$13000~\dm in case of \chimefrb and ASKAP/CRACO-PS).
-Although, we do not expect strong dependence of the rate on the DM in the pilot survey data as preliminary checks with injection data did not show lack of completeness at high DMs; the dependence of the rate on pulse widths (particular $\sim$1~s or more) is not well understood due to the limited data.
-Future work with a larger sample of detected transients from the real-time \chimeslow survey will help to better understand the pulse width dependence (and DM dependence, if any) and constrain the all-sky rate more accurately.
+Although, we do not expect our rate estimate to change significantly if we had searched for higher DMs as preliminary checks with injection data did not show lack of completeness at high DMs.
+To quantify the dependence of the rate on DM and on pulse widths, particularly $\gtrsim$ 1~s, more detections are necessary.
+Future work with a larger sample of detected transients from the real-time \chimeslow survey will help to better understand the pulse width and DM dependence and constrain the all-sky rate more accurately.

-When comparing the \chimeslow pilot survey results with \chimefrb Catalog~1~\citep{CHIMEFRB2021} and injection system results~\citep{Merryfield2023}, the prediction by both works that \chimefrb could be missing highly scattered bursts, is strongly supported by this work.
+When comparing the \chimeslow pilot survey results with \chimefrb Catalog~1~\citep{CHIMEFRB2021} and injection system results~\citep{Merryfield2023}, the prediction by both works that \chimefrb could be missing highly scattered bursts is strongly supported by this work.
 The pilot survey has already detected one of the most highly scattered bursts by the CHIME telescope, and the all-sky rate predicted by the pilot survey is consistent with the \chimefrb all-sky rate supporting the hypothesis that there is an undetected population of highly scattered events in the \chimefrb data.
-The \chimeslow real-time pipeline will detect more such highly scattered bursts in the future which will be curicial to understand the local burst enivronments.
-These predictions, the results and the lessons learnt from the systematic \chimeslow real-time survey will be crucial to guide any future updgrades to the CHIME telescope to incorporate wider pulse width searches and also to guide any future surveys.
+The \chimeslow real-time pipeline will detect more such highly scattered bursts in the future which will be crucial to understand the local burst environments.
+These predictions, the results and the lessons learnt from the systematic \chimeslow real-time survey will be crucial to guide any future upgrades to the CHIME telescope to incorporate wider pulse width searches and also to guide any future surveys.